 Supply uncertainty arises largely from boom and bust cycles of population growth.
 The financial risks associated with these forecasts are greater if a single large project is built.
 The current approach to the Pipeline project could unduly commit residents to high repayment obligations if demand or costs are very different than projected.

 The Water District’s forecast for water demand is artificially high.
 Their estimates incorporate unrealistic population forecasts, outdated water use data, and unreasonably low estimates of and costs and future water conservation to justify the need for the Pipeline.

 Creating a standard to collect accurate baseline data of water use and supply is critical to developing future water demand projections and this has not been done.
 The Utah Division of Water Resources’ reports show there is more water in Washington County than the Water District identifies: more agricultural water, more water rights held by private land-owners, more water yield of existing water projects.
-Other options for future supply include: using more recycled water, treating ground water and storm water capture.
+Other options for future supply include: common sense cheaper alternatives such as, water pricing, water budget rates, metering all water use, landscape ordinances more agricultural water, more reuse, more yield out of existing projects. using more recycled water, treating ground water and storm water capture.

 Depending on the diminishing Colorado River for future water supply is unsustainable.
 Recent reports from the Bureau of Reclamation show that the river is over allocated and flows will continue to decrease.
 The average demand already outstrips average supplies.
 Read more on the Colorado River Water Supply and Demand Study

-A less costly, practicable, achievable alternative should be studied in the EIS to meet current and future water supply demand.
+A less costly, practicable, achievable alternative should be studied in the EIS to meet current and future water supply demand and unfortunately they are not.
 Water efficiency measures and conservation reductions should be implemented across all sectors including residential indoor and outdoor use, commercial, industrial, secondary, agriculture, and institutional water use.